 Is the activity that is being applied for a solid waste handling or treatment facility?
-YES NO b) Liquid effluent

 If YES, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.
 An application for a waste permit in terms of the NEM:WA must also be submitted with this application.